Skip to additional navigation Skip to content

 • Dangerous structures or other health and safety issues;

-It is not the function of the planning authority to become involved in private neighbour disputes where no planning issue is evident.
 Additionally, it is not the Council’s role to mediate in private legal disputes such as boundary disputes or damage to private property.
-Such cases will not be investigated as they are civil matters and the customers will be advised accordingly.
+Such cases will not be investigated as they are civil matters and customers will be advised accordingly.
+Additionally, cases reported to the Council by a party under investigation for a breach of planning control reports themselves, will usually be investigated sequentially and the Council may defer such investigations until after the current matter has been fully investigated.

 Who to contact for non-planning issues

-Many property and land issues may arise which are not the responsibility of, or within the jurisdiction of, the Borough Council.
+Many property and land issues may arise which are not the responsibility of, or within the jurisdiction of, the Council.
 The following examples are provided as a guide and are not intended to be exhaustive or to cover every situation.

-Internal works to a non-listed building are not development and not the responsibility of the Borough Council as Local Planning Authority.
+Internal works to a non-listed building are not development and not the responsibility of the Council as Local Planning Authority.
 If the alterations are structural, these may fall under the remit of the relevant body which discharges the Building Regulations function, in the case of Rushcliffe this would be the East Midlands Building Consultancy (EMBC).
 EMBC would also be the responsible body for investigating dangerous structures.

-Matters relating to nuisances caused by odour, noise, light or vermin would be dealt with by the Environmental Health department within the Borough Council.
+Matters relating to nuisances caused by odour, noise, light or vermin would be dealt with by the Environmental Health department within the Council.

 Any matters relating to the highway, including obstruction of a highway or public right of way (PROW) or indiscriminate parking would be dealt with by the Nottinghamshire County Council as Highway Authority, or in some cases the police.